hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/writings_prose_and_poems/451_historical_evolution_of_india.md

 intellectual and spiritual and not political.
 Of old, as now, political and social power has been always subordinated to spiritual and intellectual.
 The outburst of national life was round colleges of sages and spiritual teachers.
-We thus find the Samitis of the Panchâlas, of the Kâshyas (of Varanasi), the Maithilas standing out as great centres of spiritual culture and philosophy, even in the Upanishads.
+We thus find the Samitis of the Panchālas, of the Kāshyas (of Varanasi), the Maithilas standing out as great centres of spiritual culture and philosophy, even in the Upanishads.
 Again these centres in turn became the focus of political ambition of the various divisions of the Aryans.

-The great epic Mahâbhârata tells us of the war of the Kurus and Panchalas for supremacy over the nation, in which they destroyed each other.
+The great epic Mahābhārata tells us of the war of the Kurus and Panchalas for supremacy over the nation, in which they destroyed each other.
 The spiritual supremacy veered round and centred in the East among the Magadhas and Maithilas, and after the Kuru-Panchala war a sort